-With effect from March 2018, the functions of the Quality Management Office (QMO) that coordinates the works on development, implementation and maintenance of the QMS processes, is subsumed under a new division that oversees quality management ("Quality Division").
+With effect from March 2018, the functions of the Quality Management Office (QMO), which coordinates the works on development, implementation and maintenance of the QMS processes, is subsumed under a new division that oversees quality management ("Quality Division") at the IPOS International.
 Members of the former QMO now come under Quality Division.
 These members were formally trained on ISO 9001 Documentation and Implementation and ISO 9001 Internal Auditor Training.
 Both courses equipped these members with the techniques and know-how to carry out an effective internal QMS audit for the organisation.
-Quality Division conducts internal audits on the QMS regularly each year to ensure continual improvement of the procedures and processes.
+Quality Division conducts internal quality audit on the QMS annually to ensure the effectiveness of the procedures and processes.
 Quality Division provides updates in internal search and examination guidelines, processes as well as to conduct ad-hoc trainings when required (See Fig. 3).
 The organisational chart is presented below.